manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 ### Using an authenticated data structure

 The way the protocol is described, parties send back and forth the whole chain.
 This is not bandwidth efficient.
-Instead, we could view the chain as an authenticated data structure.
+Instead, we view the chain as an authenticated data structure.
 For example, the hash of the tip can be used as a digest of a simple hash chain authenticated structure.

-The protocol can send the digest of the chain instead of the chain.
+The protocol can send the *digest* of the chain instead of the chain.
 Any data this is missing for validation can be requested in a separate mechanism along with a proof that this is the correct data relative to the digest.